MiranDaniel/f1rewall/readme.md

 ### 4. Running

-1. Run `make` to install all dependencies
+1. Run `sudo make` to install all dependencies
 2. Run `sh run.sh` to start the server
 3. The script will now host your gateway on the port specified in config.yaml